In This Article

-Every family experiences conflict, but when violence or the threat of violence is used against you or your children, it's time to get a restraining order.
+Most families experience conflict at some point, but when violence or the threat of violence is used against you or your children, it's time to get a restraining order.
 Regardless of the situation, violence should never be used as leverage to control circumstances or another person.
 When this happens, a restraining order can serve as an extra layer of protection and deter the offender from attempting to contact the victim.
+It's definitely possible to get a restraining order against an ex, so don't wait until it's too late.

 When to Get a Restraining Order